 Background

-The great crested newt is now protected under British law by the Wildlife and Countryside Act 1981 (as amended) and great crested newts are classified as European Protected Species (EPS) under The Conservation of Habitats and Species Regulations 2017.
+The GCN is now protected under British law by the Wildlife and Countryside Act 1981 (as amended) and GCNs are classified as European Protected Species (EPS) under The Conservation of Habitats and Species (Amendment) (EU Exit) Regulations 2019.
 This makes it an offence to kill, injure or disturb great crested newts and to destroy any place used for rest or shelter by a newt.
-As part of the process to protect newt populations it is often a requirement within a planning application to undertake surveys of waterbodies within 250m or 500m of the development (depending on the site and likley impacts) to ensure that both the species and habitat can be considered.
+As part of the process to protect newt populations it is often a requirement within a planning application to undertake surveys of waterbodies within 250 m or 500 m of the development (depending on the site and likely impacts) to ensure that both the species and habitat can be considered.

-EMEC Ecology works with many different clients on great crested newt projects of varying scales, from small housing developments with just one pond, up to larger and more complex projects with 50 or more ponds requiring an amphibian survey.
+EMEC Ecology works with many different clients on GCN projects of varying scales, from small housing developments with just one pond, up to larger and more complex projects with 50 or more ponds requiring an amphibian survey.

 Timing

-Surveys can be carried out in the period of mid-March to mid-June, with at least two visits in the period mid-April to mid-May.
-Three visits in this peak period are required if great crested newts are found to be present.
+Environmental DNA (eDNA) surveys assess presence/likely absence of GCNs and can be carried out between mid-April and June (inclusive).
+‘Traditional’ presence/likely absence surveys can be carried out in the period of mid-March to mid-June, with at least two visits in the period mid-April to mid-May.
+Three visits in this peak period are required if GCNs are found to be present and population assessment is required.

 Methodology